marlam/wurblpt/README.md

-# wurblpt
+# WurblPT

-Wurblpt is an experimental path tracer with the following features:
+WurblPT is an experimental path tracer with the following features:
 - Camera modes for surround images (360° and 180°) and stereoscopic 3D
 - Camera intrinsics and lens distortion compatible to OpenCV
 - Support for RGB sensors and Time-of-Flight distance sensors